tweag/HaskellR/docs/how-to-analyze-r-values.md

 lifetime of a SEXP value cannot extrude the lifetime of the R runtime itself, just as any Haskell value becomes garbage once the GHC runtime is terminated.
-That is, never invoke `hexp` on a value outside of the dynamic scope of `runR`.
-This isn't a problem in practice, because `runR` should be invoked only once, in the `main` function of the program`, just as the GHC runtime is initialized and terminated only once, at the entry point of the binary (i.e., C's main() function).
+That is, never invoke `hexp` on a value outside of the dynamic scope of `withEmbeddedR`.
+This isn't a problem in practice, because `withEmbeddedR` should be invoked only once, in the `main` function of the program, just as the GHC runtime is initialized and terminated only once, at the entry point of the binary (i.e., C's `main()` function).

-The second observation is that the `hexp` view function does pointer dereferencing, which is a side-effect, yet it claims to be a pure function.
+The second observation is that the `hexp` view function does pointer dereferencing, which is a side-effect, *yet it claims to be a pure function*.
 The pointer that is being dereferenced is the argument to the function, of type `SEXP s a`.
 The reason dereferencing a pointer is considered an effect is because its value depends on the state of the global memory at the time when it occurs.
 This is because a pointer identifies a memory location, called a *cell*, whose content can be mutated.

 Why then, does `hexp` claim to be pure?
-The reason is that `inline-r` assumes and encourages a restricted mode of use of R that rules out mutation of the content of any cell.
+The reason is that `inline-r` *assumes and encourages a restricted mode of use of R that rules out mutation of the content of any cell*.
 In the absence of mutation, dereferencing a pointer will always yield the same value, so no longer needs to be classified as an effect.
 The restricted mode of use in question bans any use of side-effects that break referential